deathblade666/scripts/smb/README.md

 ---

-## Manual Configuration (Without Prompts)
+## Manual Configuration

-If you prefer not to use the interactive wizard, you can set up the configuration files manually.
+If you prefer not to use the interactive wizard, you can set up the configuration files manually before running the script.

 ### 1. Create the Config Directory
 ```